nav

 contact

-The body picks up aa-scroll-direction and aa-scroll-started attributes — the hide rule is just a CSS transform keyed on those.
+The body picks up aa-scroll-direction and aa-scroll-started attributes — the GSAP-driven hide just tweens the nav off-screen when they flip to scrolling down.